slawdan/exconnect/README.md

  - quick connect server by tag
  - send password automaticly
  - login to the tunnel/fort/jump server.
+ - `zssh` will be used if detected, or else will fallback to `ssh`

-It has two script, use `connect` to connect remote server by tag and send password, and use `tunnel` if you need login to a tunnel server first.
+This project has two script, use `connect` to connect remote server by tag and send password, and use `tunnel` if you need login to a tunnel server first.

 ## Usage